-Toby Handfield is an Associate Professor of Philosophy in the School of Philosophical, Historical, and International Studies at Monash University.
+Toby Handfield is a Professor of Philosophy in the School of Philosophical, Historical, and International Studies at Monash University.

 … the speaker in a research presentation can expect to benefit more than the audience.
 The idea is somehow that the audience is there to ask questions which will help the speaker sharpen the argument, that the presentation will be an opportunity for enhancing the prestige of the speaker and generally satisfying his or her ego.
 All good for the speaker, to be sure; but the audience won't really learn much.